 A particularly relevant topic of discussion was the future of design education, which was of particular interest to India, given the number of design institutions emerging across the country at that time.
 This panel saw participants such as Pradyumna Vyas Director, NID (National Institute of Design), Anand Sharma, former Union Cabinet Minister and Tim Marshall, Dean of Parsons, The New School of Design.

 Addressing the significant role of design in society, Amitabh Kant (from the Department of Industrial Policy and Promotion) shared his views on designing for social impact – drawing a parallel between design and problem-solving – and internationally acclaimed trend forecaster Lidewij Edelkoort regaled the audience with her years of experience in the industry and of redefining the word ‘trend’.

-The design week that preceded the forum saw a spate of events across New Delhi celebrating design and its many glorious facets.
-IDF 2012 was the harbinger of things to come, an invitation to discuss design, its role in our lives and its presence in everything around us.
-It truly set the stage to start the conversation on design and acknowledge its relevance in India.
+The Design Week that preceded the Forum saw a spate of events across New Delhi celebrating design and its many glorious facets.
+IDF 2012 set the stage to start the conversation on design and acknowledge its relevance in India.